HIV & STD/STI Testing

 The best way to prevent HIV and other STD/STIs from spreading is by getting tested regularly.
 Some symptoms may go undetected, leaving you and those you encounter at risk.
 If you’re worried that you may have HIV or an STD/STI, your first step is to get tested!

 SHC recommends you get a full panel of HIV/STD/STI tests with your annual health exams.
-If you have recently participated in any of the following behaviors, it is very important for the preservation of your health and well-being for you to schedule an appointment today to discuss your history and potential risk of infections.
+Suppose you have recently participated in any of the following behaviors.
+In that case, it is essential to preserve your health and well-being for you to schedule an appointment today to discuss your history and potential risk of infections.

 - Have you had “unprotected” sex (sex without a condom or other latex barrier) — oral, vaginal, or anal?

 - Have you had sex with someone who was an IV drug user or had HIV?

 - Have you had a sexually transmitted disease or infection such as herpes, chlamydia, gonorrhea, trichomoniasis, or hepatitis?

 - Have you had an unplanned pregnancy, or are you pregnant now?